I tested the 004 parka from Bastong (the South Korean Barbour)

 waxed cotton zoom

-This is where the resemblance to Barbour is obvious.
+This is where the resemblance with Barbour is obvious.
 Since the material used by Bastong is waxed cotton.
-Material that made Barbour's heyday.
+The material that made Barbour's heyday.

 I don't know if Barbour sources from British Millerain.

-What I do know, however, is that Barbour was born in 1894, British Millerain in 1880 and, get this, she designed her first waterproof fabric in waxed cotton in 1894.
+What I do know is that Barbour was founded in 1894, British Millerain in 1880 and, hold on to your hats, it designed its first waterproof fabric in waxed cotton in 1894.

 Coincidence?